bricksphd/teaching/Cheating.md

 The cheating policy in this course is defined by three documents: the Universitites policy on academic integrity, the Computer Science Department policy on academic integrity, and this document.
-When determining if an activity violates academic integrity and what the consequence will be, the stricter of the AIPs will apply.
+When determining if an activity violates academic integrity and what the consequence will be, the stricter of the policies will apply.

 ## Golden Rule of Cheating